JasonPy/3dcv-mini-project/readme.md

 |k | int, amount of initial hypotheses |
 |top_hat_width | float, specifing the maximal distance for which a pixel is cosidered as inlier|

 The file `./demo.ipynb` contains an example of how to use the class RANSAC.
-It is also shown how to execute the RANSAC can be executed in parallel since.
+It is also shown how to execute the RANSAC parallel.
 # Results

 # Future Thoughts